ssbc/ssb-fixtures/README.md

 ## TODO

-- Run tests in CI
-- Publish first fixture in GitHub releases, from CI hopefully
 - Support `npm` and `npx` (it installs multiple versions of mock-monotonic-timestamp, messing up the mutable counter)
 - Tell what's happening, in stdout
 - Generate channel messages